Demarec/eStairs/README.md

 In the Add-in Manager, go to the Applications tab (if not already selected).

-Search for eBolts in the list of applications.
+Search for eStairs in the list of applications.

-Once eBolts is listed, the add-in is now ready for use!
+Once eStairs is listed, the add-in is now ready for use!

 ## Enjoy working with the eStairs Add-In!